katzer/cordova-plugin-email-composer/README.md

 </td>
 </table>

-### HTML and attachments on Windows Phone 8
+### HTML, CSS and attachments on Windows Phone 8
-Attachments and HTML formatted body are not supported through the native API.
+Attachments and HTML+CSS formatted body are not supported through the native API for Windows Phone 8.0 and Windows Phone 8.1 Silverlight.

 ### Compile error on iOS
 The error indicates, that the `MessageUI.framework` is not linked to your project.
 The framework is linked automatically when the plugin was installed, but may removed later.